 and cats, but unfortunately due to their size and the amount of

 trauma a vehicle can cause, they sometimes pass away before they

 If you do see an animal hit by a car, please call your local

 Animal Control Officer on duty immediately.

-"Animals that have sustained serious trauma will be in a
+"Animals that have sustained serious trauma will be in a lot of

-Animal Control Officers are trained to handle these
+Officers are trained to handle these situations."

 If you witness your pet getting injured by a car, ask someone to